 No-Prep: No-prep or minimal prep veneers are applied directly to the tooth, with little or no natural tooth material removed.
 The most famous brand of these is Lumineers, but others are available.
 In some situations, these can achieve good results, but in most cases they end up adding too much bulk to teeth.

 Direct: Direct veneers are similar to dental bonding in that it uses composite material applied directly to teeth.
-However, BioClear is a flowable composite, which means that it can pour directly around your natural teeth, making the restoration more dense and therefore more sturdy and stain resistant.
+However, BioClear is a flowable composite, which means that it can pour directly around your natural teeth, making the restoration denser and therefore more sturdy and stain-resistant.
 Because it’s easy for the flowable composite to reach the bottom of the tooth, this is a great approach for correcting “black triangles” in your smile.

 Many Changes with One Procedure